Convert ODT to JSON

 Q: Can JSON have comments?

 A: Standard JSON (RFC 8259) does not allow comments.
 If you need comments, consider JSON5, JSONC (JSON with Comments used by VS Code), or use a "_comment" field as a workaround.
-Our converter produces strict valid JSON.
+Our converter produces strict valid JSON compliant with the specification.